CollinHeist/TitleCardMaker/docs/getting_started/connections/plex.md

 4. Back within TitleCardMaker, paste the X-Plex-Token from Step 3 into the Token input box.

-5. If you use Plex Meta Manager episode overlays, toggle the `Integrate with Plex Meta Manager` checkbox.
+5. If you use Kometa (formerly PMM) episode overlays, toggle the `Integrate with Kometa` checkbox.

 6. Click <span class="example md-button">Create</span>.
 TCM will reload the
 page.